-In eight to 10 hours, you can learn about required and recommended safety equipment; proper boat operation; dock lines and ropes (including the fascinating world of knots and their uses); weather and tides; boarding, loading and trimming a boat; and more.
+You’ll learn about required and recommended safety equipment; proper boat operation; dock lines and ropes (including the fascinating world of knots and their uses); weather and tides; boarding, loading and trimming a boat; and more.
 There are even special sections on operating personal watercraft.

 Sound intimidating?
 On the contrary, it dramatically reduces those awkward uncertain moments we all hate.

+Part of the training is how to share the waterways with others.
+Boating doesn’t provide conventional highway-style lane markers and traffic signals, but there are established rules for moving across the water smoothly, even in heavy boat traffic.
 Maybe most important, a basic boating course covers responsible operation, including always wearing a life jacket, avoiding operating a boat under the influence of drugs or alcohol, and matching speeds to waterway and traffic conditions.

 Who, What, Where?

 If your next boating adventure will take you across state or national borders, you’ll want to know the boater education requirements of your destination.

 While planning a recent fishing vacation in Ontario, I learned that I would need to complete a boating-safety course before I could legally operate any boat in the Canadian province.
 But since I was born before July 1996, my home state of Michigan had never required one of me.